The ISSDP conference is held in May each year. The aims of the ISSDP conference are to:

 - Abstracts are submitted and peer review determines acceptance for presentation

 - Written papers (for every oral presentation) are due to be submitted at least 6 weeks before the conference

-- Delegates receive all written papers at least two weeks before the conference in order to read them (we aim to provide a USB to all delegates with the papers on it)
+- Delegates receive all written papers at least two weeks before the conference in order to read them

 - Short presentations (max.
 15 mins) are given because it is assumed that the paper has been read by all in the audience

 - Discussants in each session draw together themes, challenges and issues.

 - The majority of the time in each session is spent in discussion.

 Why have we chosen this style of conference?

 The advantages of this style of conference include: